Jeffail/leaps/README.md

 ![Leaps](leaps_logo.png "Leaps")

-Leaps is a service for hosting collaboratively edited documents.
-It uses operational transforms to ensure that any number of editing clients and the server are kept in sync.
+Leaps is a service for hosting collaboratively edited documents using operational transforms to ensure zero-collision synchronization across any number of editing clients.

 Learn how to set up your own server: [leaps how-to](https://jeffail.github.io/leaps/)

 To read more, check out the wiki: [leaps wiki](https://github.com/Jeffail/leaps/wiki)

-I have an MVP collab code editor demo at: [https://megrim.uk](https://megrim.uk "Megrim"), it's hosted on a potato in my flat in Reading, UK, so go easy on it.
+Proof of concept code editor: [https://megrim.uk](https://megrim.uk "Megrim"), it's hosted on a potato in my flat in Reading, UK, so go easy on it.
+Currently supports account based authorization and session token authorization (sharing your documents based on URL).

 ##How to run